rofirrim/pasko/docs/compiler-internals.md

 - For each AST node that contains other `SpannedBox<T>` inside it can be visited in two instants:

   - Before visiting the children, by implementing `visit_pre_<my_class>`.
-This method must retorn a `bool` value stating whether we want to automatically visit the children.
+This method must return a `bool` value stating whether we want to automatically visit the children.
 The default method does nothing but return `true`, so the children are always visited.

   - After visiting the children, by implementing `visit_post_<my_class>`.
 This method is only invoked if the corresponding `visit_pre_<my_class>` returned true (recall that the default methode does this).